zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/vertex.md

 * the [Storage Object Creator Role](https://cloud.google.com/iam/docs/understanding-roles#storage.objectCreator) to be able to write the pipeline JSON file to the artifact store directly.

-It also assumes you have already created a service account key for this service account and downloaded it to your local machine (e.g. in a `connectors-vertex-ai-workload.json` file). service account, which is not recommended if you are conscious about security.
-The principle of least privilege is not applied here and the environment in which the pipeline steps are running has too many permissions that it doesn't need. zenml service-connector register <CONNECTOR_NAME> --type gcp --auth-method=service-account --project_id=<PROJECT_ID> --service_account_json=@connectors-vertex-ai-workload.json --resource-type gcp-generic
+It also assumes you have already created a service account key for this service account and downloaded it to your local machine (e.g. in a `connectors-vertex-ai-workload.json` file).
+This is not recommended if you are conscious about security.
+The principle of least privilege is not applied here and the environment in which the pipeline steps are running has many permissions that it doesn't need. zenml service-connector register <CONNECTOR_NAME> --type gcp --auth-method=service-account --project_id=<PROJECT_ID> --service_account_json=@connectors-vertex-ai-workload.json --resource-type gcp-generic

 zenml orchestrator register <ORCHESTRATOR_NAME> \